A Theory of Saving under Risk Preference Dynamics: Introduction

+Because household saving behavior directly drives wealth accumulation, and wealthy households hold a disproportionate share of total assets,\footnote{\citet{saez2016wealth} document that the top 0.1\% wealth share in the United States increased from 7\% in 1979 to 22\% in 2012.
+Moreover, \citet{piketty2019capital} estimate that the top 10\% wealth share in China rose from 40\% in 1995 to 67\% in 2015.} their saving patterns have first-order implications for the long-run distribution of wealth and the mechanisms that sustain inequality \citep{benhabib2018skewed}.
+From a macroeconomic perspective, even small variations in the MPC or risk-taking behavior of the wealthy can have outsized effects on aggregate saving rates and capital formation \citep{carroll2017distribution, lee2023wealth}, the equilibrium interest rates and asset prices \citep{mian2013household, mian2021indebted, patterson2023matching}, the transmission of fiscal and financial shocks \citep{cho2023umemployment, ampudia2024mpc, auclert2025fiscal}, and the design of macroprudential policy \citep{jappelli2014fiscal, crawley2023consumption}.

-Despite these empirical regularities, existing theoretical work remains limited in explaining the persistent high saving rates and low MPCs of wealthy households.\footnote{As is standard in the literature, we define the \textit{saving rate} as the change in net worth relative to total income, excluding capital losses:
+Despite these empirical regularities, existing studies remain limited in explaining the persistently high saving rates and low MPCs of wealthy households.
+The canonical incomplete market model predicts that, in a stationary equilibrium with constant risk aversion, discount factor, and return on wealth, the asymptotic saving rate is negative, contradicting the empirical evidence that wealthy households continue to accumulate assets indefinitely.\footnote{ See, for example, \cite{ma2021theory} and \cite{achdou2022income}.
+As is standard in the literature, we define the \textit{saving rate} as the change in net worth relative to total income, excluding capital losses:

 where $s_t$, $w_t$, $c_t$, $Y_t$, and $R_t$ denote the saving rate, wealth, consumption, nonfinancial income, and the gross rate of return on wealth, respectively.
-Moreover, the \textit{asymptotic saving rate} refers to the saving rate in the limit as wealth $w_t \to \infty$. } The canonical incomplete market model, as emphasized by \cite{ma2021theory}, predicts that in a stationary equilibrium with constant relative risk aversion, discount factor, and return on wealth, the asymptotic saving rate is negative, contradicting the empirical evidence that the wealthy continue to accumulate assets indefinitely.
-Subsequent studies have introduced return risk and stochastic discounting to reconcile theory with data, yet these extensions largely preserve the assumption of constant risk aversion \citep{benhabib2015wealth, ma2020income, ma2021theory}.
-Even in richer stochastic environments, as \cite{ma2021theory} show, matching the observed low MPCs and high saving rates among wealthy households requires quantitatively stringent conditions, and the resulting implications remain fragile.
+The \textit{asymptotic saving rate} refers to the saving rate in the limit as $w_t \to \infty$.} Subsequent studies have introduced return risk and stochastic discounting to better reconcile theory with data \citep{benhabib2015wealth, ma2020income}, and recent work has further characterized the asymptotic saving behavior in such stochastic frameworks \citep{ma2021theory}.
+Yet, even in these richer dynamic settings, reproducing the observed low MPCs and persistently high saving rates requires restrictive assumptions that are jointly imposed on returns, discounting, and preferences.
+Consequently, the resulting explanation remains fragile and highly sensitive to the underlying parameter configuration, limiting its robustness.

-This limitation highlights a deeper conceptual issue: the standard framework, which treats risk preferences as homogeneous and time-invariant, overlooks the endogenous interaction between risk perceptions, wealth accumulation, and saving behavior, potentially distorting predictions of saving dynamics.
-In this paper, we address this issue by incorporating preference shocks into a generic optimal savings model, allowing for both time-varying and state-dependent risk aversion.